bowang-lab/rOCAT/README.md

 # 2 Example

-This is a basic example which shows you how to solve a common problem:
+Here we demonstrate how to sparsely encodes single-cell gene expression data on both single and multiple datasets

-The dataset Test_5\_Zeisel.mat can be download [here]().
+The **single** dataset using 3,005 cells and 4,412 genes in the mouse somatosensory cortex and hippocampal CA1 region from Zeisel et al. (2015) and can be download [here]().

+The **multiple** datasets consist of five scRNA-seq datasets (Baron et al. 2016, Muraro et al. 2016, Segerstolpe et al. 2016, Wang et al. 2016, Xin et al. 2016) and can be download [here]().

 ## 2.1 Working with Single Dataset